Request Quote » Request Quote »

 I Shape Kitchen I Shape Kitchen

-A U.S. manufacturer of frameless kitchen and bath cabinets needed to improve design visualization and manufacturing efficiency by converting 2D layouts into 3D models with detailed shop drawings.
+A US frameless kitchen and bath cabinet manufacturer needed to improve their design visualization and manufacturing efficiency with 3D models and shop drawings derived from 2D layouts.

 Input: Kitchen layout with red line mark-up Input: Kitchen layout with red line mark-up

-Hitech CADD Services deployed a team of CAD drafting experts specializing in furniture detailing and CNC machine coding.
-The team collaborated closely with the client to understand architectural plans and develop precise cabinet shop drawings using AutoCAD and Imos IX software.
-The client provided training on Imos IX to the lead engineer, enhancing the team’s proficiency in utilizing the software’s features and functionalities.
+Hitech CADD Services assigned a capable team of CAD drafting professionals in furniture detailing and CNC machine coding.
+The team worked with the client closely to understand their architectural plans and developed cabinet shop drawings accurately using AutoCAD and Imos IX.

 Wrapping up